It's Pony

 It's Pony is a British animated television series created by Ant Blades that premiered on Nickelodeon in the United States on January 18, 2020.
-The series is storyboarded, designed, produced, and animated by Blue-Zoo Animation.
+The series is storyboarded, designed, produced, and animated by Blue Zoo Animation Studio.
+The final episode aired on Nicktoons on May 26, 2022.

 Premise

 It's Pony follows the life of Annie as she does her best to cope in her parents' farm (located on the balcony of their apartment) to the everyday struggles of being a 9-year-old in the city.
 Luckily, she has a pony.
 He may not be the best pony, but he is hers and she loves him.
 Pony adores her as well, but his optimism and enthusiasm often lead to the pair in unexpected and unwanted situations.